-In view of continuous threat from COVID 19 virus and taking into consideration the safety of everyone, Philippine Realty and Holdings Corporation (the Company) will be conducting its Annual Stockholder Meeting (ASM) scheduled on June 30, 2022, at 3:00 PM, virtually.
+In view of the continuing threat of COVID 19 and taking into consideration the safety of everyone, Philippine Realty and Holdings Corporation (the Company) will be conducting its Annual Stockholder Meeting (ASM) scheduled on June 30, 2022, at 3:00 PM, virtually.
 There will no longer be a physical venue for the ASM.